 - Luke 14:28-30 – For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?
 Otherwise, when he has laid a foundation and is not able to finish, all who see it begin to mock him, saying, ‘This man began to build and was not able to finish.'

-The truth is, we will not drift into becoming people who plan.
-It will take prayer, work and trial.
-Yes, let the spirit of God move and work in you, through you and in your church.
+The tension between planning and trust is real, but it's something we need to embrace.
+Yes, let the spirit of God move and work in you, through you, and in your church.
 But allow the same spirit to move in and through your plans.
 Like the writer of Proverbs 16:3 says, commit it to the Lord.